ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 HTTP requests.

 Oh, I use `ActiveModel` a ton because it's awesome as.
-I also use tons of pits and peices from `ActiveSupport` because `#present?`, `#blank?` and `#underscore` etc are just too handy when you're doing programming with strings.
+I also use tons of pits and pieces from `ActiveSupport` because `#present?`, `#blank?` and `#underscore` etc are just too handy when you're doing programming with strings.

 ## Alternatives

-I was suprised (again) by how many blasted me about **not suggesting** alternatives.
-I did't know I supposed to.
+I was surprised (again) by how many blasted me about **not suggesting** alternatives.
+I didn't know I supposed to.
 Still, I don't suggest any alternatives because I don't think there are any for the way I structure my applications.
 I could use Sinatra (and I do) in less complicated scenarios.
 I like controller classes.
 I like `routes.rb`.
-With 30+ controllers and easily over 100 routes I think that would become an unweidly.
-Sinatra is probly closer to what I want, but I'd end up building stuff from `ActionPack` into the application just to make it work.
+With 30+ controllers and easily over 100 routes I think that would become an unweildly application.
+Sinatra is probably closer to what I want, but I'd end up building stuff from `ActionPack` into the application just to make it work.
 Someone also suggested: [Renee](http://reneerb.com/) but I have yet to play with it.